 In 1919, at the first Waldorf School in Stuttgart, Rudolf Steiner encouraged the original core of teachers to work into the future together by carrying the school forward in a new way.

-He asked that they take on the rigor of establishing a new social form.
-He acknowledged that this task would be difficult, but he said that it was absolutely necessary for ongoing social development, that preparation begin for humanity to experience a new way of working with one another.
+He asked that they take on the rigour of establishing a new social form.
+He acknowledged that this task would be difficult, but he said that it was absolutely necessary for ongoing social development, that preparation begins for humanity to experience a new way of working with one another.

 This form, often called the College of Teachers, was to be based on a spiritual beholding of one another, a working out of consensus, and a conscious attempt by the teachers to align themselves with the “being” of the school through disciplined meditative practice.

 The College of Teachers consciously assumes responsibility for the spiritual and pedagogical life of the School.
 Through active research and extensive study in weekly gatherings, the group seeks to uphold and apply the principles of Steiner education throughout the Dandenong Ranges Steiner School.

 The College of Teachers is the educational decision-maker and guide of the school’s life.
 Decisions in the College of Teachers are reached on a consensus basis.
 This sometimes requires more time, but the values of equality and mutual responsibility are a true priority and this form of social working is a role model for students.

 Teachers attend weekly meetings and are involved in policy issues, debates and decisions as to teaching and learning practices and strategies, assessment, and other matters relating to the life of the school.
-This results in the College’s members carrying the responsibility of decisions that direct the path of the school and are actively engaged in developing the ethos of the whole.
+This results in the College’s members carrying the responsibility of decisions that direct the path of the school and are actively engaged in developing the ethos as a whole.

 The College comprises all permanent teachers who have completed their provisional period at the school, who have indicated their willingness to take on the College’s responsibilities and have been accepted by the College.

 The College nominates one (or more, if a shared role is agreed upon) to be the College Chair.